-We believe that the right investment in our employees – both at sea and ashore – does much to increase safety, knowledge, productivity and contribution, and promote a deeper sense of belonging across our organisation.
-Investment in employee engagement broadly takes the following forms:
+We believe that the right investment in our employees, both at sea and ashore, increases safety, knowledge, productivity and contribution, and promotes a deeper sense of belonging across our organisation.

-- We put safety first at all times and have clear policies and procedures for our ship and shore staff to follow.
-Our Pacific Basin Management System is a key element in capturing performance and provides a mechanism for us to analyse our performance to facilitate improvement.
+- Safety first at all times.
+We have clear policies and procedures for our ship and shore staff.
+Our Pacific Basin Management System captures performance and provides a mechanism for us to analyse and improve our performance.

-- Our SQHE policy in conjunciton with Pacific Basin Management System ensures employment standards and certifications comply with the STCW Code.
+- Our HSEQ policy, together with Pacific Basin Management System, ensures employment standards and certifications comply with the STCW Code.

 - Risk assessment systems identify and establish appropriate safeguards and practices.